 Having sold 1 lakh units in just over a year since its launch, the Tata Tiago has proven to be a resounding success.
 The Tiago has filled the need for a smart looking hatchback that’s affordable, and has a spacious, premium-looking cabin that’s loaded with features.
 What’s more, it also offers great fuel efficiency, something that is a top priority for car buyers in this segment.
 The Tiago, then sounds like a perfect city hatchback then.
 But is it?

-Impressive feature list - integrated music system, chilled glovebox, electric mirrors etc
+Exhaustive feature list - integrated music system, chilled glovebox, electric mirrors, etc

-Interior build quality.
-A notch above the Celerio and on par with the Grand i10
+The Tata Tiago’s interior build quality is a notch above the Celerio and on par with the Grand i10

-Rear seats lack under-thigh support.
+Rear seats lack under-thigh support in the Tata Tiago.
 Will be uncomfortable over long journeys

 Stand Out Features

-Colour co-ordinated interiors in the top-spec variants look cool.
+Colour-coordinated interiors in the top-spec variants of the Tata Tiago look cool.

 Multi Drive Modes.
-Driver can switch between ECO and CITY modes to alter behaviour and response of the engine.
+Driver can switch between ECO and CITY modes to alter behaviour and response of the engine in the Tata Tiago.

 The Tiago bears no resemblance to any other Tata product, which in our books, is a very good thing to begin with.
 The Bolt and the Vista were plagued by the ‘Indica lookalike’ tag which didn’t go down well with the masses.
 The hatchback follows Tata’s ‘Impact’ philosophy, just like it’s elder siblings, the Zest and the Bolt.
 It looks fresh, contemporary and modern.
 It is amongst the widest cars in the segment at 1647mm, second to only the Grand i10.
 It has a shorter wheelbase than the Celerio, in spite of being a full 146mm longer.
 However, it is the heaviest car in the segment by a considerable margin.